roman-milk/roman-milk.github.io/patty-ann-brad-and-me.md

  "That is when I decided to screw over him.
 I told him that he was right, that I had only married you to spite him, but that didn't change the fact that I was married and that I was not going to cheat on you.
 I told him that I couldn't get back with him until I ended it with you.
 Then I told him that he needed to leave before you got home and he got me to agree to have lunch with him the next day.

  "I did meet him for lunch and told him that I wanted to be with him but that I would not do anything until you and I were legally separated.
 I did meet him after work for drinks and I did let him kiss me a couple of times, but every time he tried to get fresh with his hands I slapped them away and told him he would just have to wait.
 I kept telling him that I had to make sure that I would be okay financially when we broke up and it was taking me time to move some things and arrange some others.
-Report_Story #3